Welcome, Boston Saves families! We are so glad you have started planning now for your child’s future college or career training.

 4) Come to free Boston Saves events to learn more about saving and planning.

-In the first week of March, your child’s school will have a Boston Saves Welcome Event where you can learn more about the program and get help logging in to your child’s Boston Saves account.
+In the first week of March, your child’s school may have a Boston Saves Welcome Event where you can learn more about the program and get help logging in to your child’s Boston Saves account.
 You will hear more about the Boston Saves Welcome Event when the day gets closer.

 Boston Saves also has other events at schools that make saving and planning even easier.
 These events cover such areas as: